 • chronic heart failure.

-With extreme caution, the medicine should be taken for diabetes mellitus (in this case, you need to pick it up) and kidney problems.
-Refuse syrup should be drivers and people whose work requires increased attention and reaction.
+The medicine should be taken with extreme caution if you have diabetes (in this case, you need to choose one) and kidney problems.
+Drivers and people whose work requires increased attention and reaction should avoid syrup.

 Possible side effects

-Pertussin is well tolerated in most cases.
-Adverse symptoms may occur in young children or if the dosage is observed.
+Pertussin is generally well tolerated.
+Adverse symptoms may occur in young children or when the dosage is followed.

 It manifests itself in: